wavemaker/docs/website/blog/2025-04-16-separation-of-userchanges-vs-migrationchanges.md

 ---
-title: "No More Guesswork: Cleanly Separate Migration Changes from Your Own"
+title: "Separating Migration Changes from Your Own"
 author: "Raviteja Dugge"
 ---
 ---

-WaveMaker Studio now clearly categorizes changes into My Changes and Migration Changes, giving you visibility, clarity, and control.
+WaveMaker Studio now clearly categorizes changes into User Changes and Migration Changes, giving you visibility, clarity, and control.

 ![Change Categories in Push Flow](/learn/assets/change-categories-push-flow.png)

-Previously, WaveMaker Studio's Changes View displayed both user-made and system-generated migration changes together, leading to confusion.
-Users often encountered unexpected *ghost* changes without clear context, making it difficult to distinguish between their own edits and automated updates.
+Previously, in WaveMaker Studio's **View Changes** user could see both user-made and system-generated migration changes together, leading to confusion.
+Users often encountered difficulty to distinguish between their own edits and automated updates.

-This sometimes resulted in accidental reversion of critical migration modifications, especially in files like `pom.xml` and `build.xml`, causing build failures and increased debugging efforts.
+This sometimes resulted in accidental reversion of critical migration modifications, especially in files like [`pom.xml`](/learn/blog/2022/03/24/wavemaker-application-pom) and `build.xml`, causing build failures and increased debugging efforts.

+<!-- truncate -->

+## The Solution: Separate Change Categories

 WaveMaker's introduction of change categories and separate commits for migration and user changes enables users to clearly distinguish between automated system updates and their own modifications.
-This clarity simplifies change tracking, reduces the risk of unintentional rollbacks, and enhances overall project maintenance.

-<!-- truncate -->

-## The Solution: Separation of Concerns

 The **View Project Changes** dialog now supports the following views:

-### ✅ My Changes
+### ✅ User Changes
 - Displays all the files changed by the user.
 - The file diff for this view will show only user changes, regardless of any platform migration changes to the same file.
 - Allows reverting these changes.

-### 🔧 Migration Changes (Read-Only)
+### 🔧 Migration Changes (Read-Only Mode)
 - Displays all the migrated files.
 - The file diff for this view will show only migration changes, regardless of any user changes to the same file.
 - No revert option—this is a review-only mode.

-### 🔍 Overall Changes (Read-Only)
+### 🔍 Overall Changes (Read-Only Mode)
 - A combined view for reviewing both user and migration changes.
 - No revert option—this is a review-only mode.